List of Mount Everest expeditions: Introduction

 The early slowness of expedition frequency reflected the many difficulties of mounting one at that time, which included expense, travel by conventional means from distant Europe, language and culture barriers, the need to hire large numbers of native porters, access to the mountains (including permission of respective governments), extremely limited communications, and, simply, the unknown, as no-one had ever attempted to climb so high before.

 Along with explorations of both poles, the challenge of reaching the highest point on the Earth spurred a late, great burst of effort to complete the Age of Discovery on Earth, with only the deep marine trenches remaining.

 The first expedition was a reconnaissance in 1921, and after a few decades (heavily interrupted both by access problems and the Second World War), a 1953 British expedition reached the top of Everest.
 Early Everest expeditions had a reputation for grandiosity, both because they were such large undertakings and the character of the elite Europeans mounting them, with the 1953 expedition hiring 320 porters to carry supplies from Kathmandu across a remote, barely explored, wilderness.
 The 1963 American expedition had over 900 porters that carried over 25 tons of supplies, supporting a climbing crew of dozens.
-Over time the absolute size of expeditions shrank – in part thanks to helicopter deliveries of both supplies and personnel that began to occur late in the 20th century – but, with commercial expedition companies proliferating, the number of climbers in a party that may have begun with hundreds or even close to 1,000 members in all with only as few as two summitting shrank, while the number bidding to reach the top could swell into double-digits with a single outfitter's effort.
+Over time the absolute size of expeditions shrank – in part thanks to helicopter deliveries of both supplies and personnel that began to occur late in the 20th century – but, with commercial expedition companies proliferating, the number of climbers in a party that may have begun with hundreds or even close to 1,000 members in all with only as few as two summiting shrank, while the number bidding to reach the top could swell into double-digits with a single outfitter's effort.